Who we are

 Lesley moved away from the local authority sector shortly after qualifying, spending a number of years in the education sector before joining ICAS.
-Lesley is a member of the Audit Committee at SRUC.
+Lesley is also a member of the Board of Management of South Lanarkshire College.

 Michelle Mullen joined ICAS in 1998 as a trainee solicitor and was appointed Executive Director in 2011.

 She has a wealth of regulatory experience after nearly 20 years working within the chartered accountancy profession.
-As the Executive Director, Michelle has responsibility for the various regulatory functions of ICAS, ensuring that ICAS is a leading regulator and that our 20,000 CA Members and 1,000 Firms and Affiliates adhere to the highest professional and technical standards.
+As Executive Director, Michelle has responsibility for the various regulatory functions of ICAS, ensuring that ICAS is a leading regulator and that our CA members, firms and affiliates adhere to the highest professional and technical standards.

 Michelle is a qualified solicitor and has developed particular interests in professional governance, regulatory law and policy and public interest discipline.